Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Extracting de-Sitter vacua

-The potential of such rolling field takes the form: $V(\phi)= \Lambda_{\phi} e^{- \alpha \phi}$, where $\phi$ is the rolling field, $\Lambda_{\phi}$ is the overall coupling constant and $\alpha$ is an arbitrary constant.
-For simplicity, we set $\alpha=1$ in our discussion.
 This new scalar field takes two new contribution to our effective potential for radion: (i) a new bosonic degree of freedom, (ii) rolling potential $\Lambda_{\phi} e^{- \alpha \<\phi\>}$ where $\<\phi\>$ is the expectation value.
 Since $\Lambda_{\phi}$ would be much smaller than $1/R_c$ (as can be checked in our following result), we could safely assume that such scalar field is massless.
 Hence the effective potential now reads:

 In Fig.(\ref{potential_rol}) we show our result under different $\< \phi \>$ values.
 The coupling $\Lambda_{\phi}$ has been set to $2.68\times 10^{-11} eV^5$ in order to reproduce the correct 4D cosmological constant as $\< \phi \>=0$.
 We see that such rolling field is able to produce ds, flat and AdS vacuum respectively as $\< \phi \>$ increases its value.